The Difference Between Coffee And Espresso Beans [Yes, There’s a Difference]

 Coffee beans refer to any bean roasted and readied for brewing.
 You can choose a light roast if you want the full distinct flavor of your bean, which can vary depending on which country it came from.

 - Light-roasted beans do not have an oily sheen, and are best for white coffee, and non-pressure brew styles, like pour over coffee or cold brew coffee.

 Espresso coffee beans usually belong to the dark roast category, as this is the stage in which the beans offer the least acidity with a fuller body.
 You will still be able to get slight hints of the bean flavor too.
 Here are the best espresso beans.

-Using regular beans to make espresso may not produce the kind of brew you expect in a ‘perfect shot’.
+Using regular beans to make espresso may not produce the kind of brew you expect in a ‘perfect shot’, no matter how good they are.
 Some varieties are too light, others may be too charred or dark.

 Making a good cup of espresso is not rocket science, but it’s not exactly just about throwing ground coffee and hot water into the espresso machine.
 Here’s a quick rundown of why you must use the right beans for good espresso:”

 - Espresso coffee beans will give you the consistency, body, and flavor you want in your shot.